trace1729/EE219-AICS-2024/projects/lab3/README.md

 All the input and output data are stored on a simulated 32-bit memory, find the start addresses of each parameter in the below form.

 **Important Notice:**
 1. For the input and weight tensors stored in memory, they are both stored in NHWC format.
-The difference between NHWC and MCHW can be seen in the figure shown below.
+The difference between NHWC and NCHW can be seen in the figure shown below.
 <p align="center">
   <img src ="images/data.png"  width="85%"/>
 </p>